johnnywagner/MnMSCC/README.md

 This tool is based on [original code by lucianon,](https://github.com/len/SCC) adding to its functionality & specializing it for use with Elektron's C6 software & Monomachine Synthesizer.
 My desire to make this program was originally inspired by Elektronauts forum user Veets in [this video.](https://www.youtube.com/watch?v=6O-p-Kbrt9o)

 ## Usage
 In the "Generation Controls & Chord Defintions" section of `MnMSCC.py` the below parameters are availible to edit to quickly make changes to what chords the program generates, using this part of the code as a GUI of sorts.
+The below explanation of what each parameter does is not in order to the code, but organized differently here based on

 ### Sample Rate
 ```